SC order goes long way in undoing 'mischievous intentions' underlying original statute: Cong | Law-Order

 - India

-The Congress on Monday welcomed the Supreme Court order putting on hold several key provisions of the Waqf (Amendment) Act as a win for the constitutional values of justice, equality, and fraternity, and asserted that it goes a long way towards undoing the ''mischievous intentions'' underlying the original statute.
+The Congress on Monday welcomed the Supreme Court order putting on hold several key provisions of the Waqf (Amendment) Act as a win for the constitutional values of justice, equality and fraternity, while asserting that it goes a long way towards undoing the ''mischievous intentions'' underlying the original statute.

+Congress president Mallikarjun Kharge said the Supreme Court's interim order in the matter had reaffirmed its resolve to protect the rights of minorities -- a cause for which the Opposition stood united against the Modi government.

+''The BJP had sought to bulldoze a divisive law, designed solely to inflame communal passions and reopen issues that India had long settled.
+The Congress party stands firm in defending the rights of every citizen, without fear or favour, as guaranteed by our Constitution,'' Kharge said on X, alleging that the BJP, in contrast, thrives on dividing society for narrow electoral gains.

 ''The Order is an important one because it goes a long way towards undoing the mischievous intentions underlying the original statute,'' Ramesh said on X.